MingYangLo/Mobile_Robotics/Mobile_Robotics_Final_Project/README.md

 To visualize the pose and feature estimates you can use the provided rviz configurations found in `msckf_vio/rviz` folder (EuRoC: `rviz_euroc_config.rviz`, Fast dataset: `rviz_kaist_config.rviz`).

+Note:

+1. If show `online reset` while running the system, please restart all process.

-Note that KAIST dataset might not work that well due to few mathematical issues.
+2. KAIST dataset might not work that well due to few dataset mathematical issues.

 ## ROS Nodes